Complaints and Discipline

 Why is a tape recorder used to record investigative meeting conversations sufficient in some situations and a stenographer as well as a tape recording used in other interviews?

-What are the privacy obligations of the CMLTA around investigations?
+What are the privacy obligations of the CMLTA regarding investigations?

-The CMLTA respects the confidentiality of all members and employers during the course of an investigation.
-In some cases, interviewed members are privy to sensitive information; however, they are briefed on the confidential nature of the interview and any matters which are discussed.
+The CMLTA respects the confidentiality of all individuals during the course of an investigation.
+In some cases, interviewed parties are privy to sensitive information; however, they are briefed on the confidential nature of the interview and any matters which are discussed.
 The witnesses are provided with a copy of their witness statement to help recall previous testimony, but they are not given copies of the investigators report in its entirety.
 In the hearing, they may be referred to another individual’s statement if the context is necessary for them to answer a question.

 The CMLTA expects all Regulated Members who are interviewed to maintain confidentiality regarding the matters and information discussed during an interview or, ultimately, at a hearing if the matter proceeds to this stage.
-The “duty of confidentiality” is one of the professional obligations all regulated members have.
+The “duty of confidentiality” is one of the professional obligations for all Regulated Members.

-- minimize the impact to workload and reduce the time staff must be away from work (e.g. time needed to travel off-site)
+- minimize the impact to workload and reduce the time staff must be away from work (e.g. time needed to travel off-site); or